True North Centre for Public Policy

 The True North Centre for Public Policy is a Canadian conservative media outlet, advocacy organization, and registered charity.
 It operated the True North digital media arm.
 In 2025, they rebranded to Juno News.

 History

-True North was founded by Candice Malcolma former spokesperson for Jason Kenney and the Canadian Taxpayers’ Federation, in 2016, and was initially described as an “immigration-focused research and education group”.
+True North was founded by Candice Malcolm, a former spokesperson for Jason Kenney and the Canadian Taxpayers’ Federation, in 2016, and was initially described as an “immigration-focused research and education group”.

-In 2017, Malcolm, led a new board of directors who took control of the Independent Immigration Aid Association, which was started in 1994 to help immigrants from the United Kingdom settle in British Columbia.
+In 2017, Malcolm led a new board of directors who took control of the Independent Immigration Aid Association, which was started in 1994 to help immigrants from the United Kingdom settle in British Columbia.
 They renamed it the True North Centre for Public Policy, and control was handed off to three people: